The Top Moments From A Decade That Reshaped American Politics

 What does the future hold?

-America is the largest economy and the military in the world, but some question U.S. moral values and leadership.
+America is the largest economy and military in the world, but some question U.S. moral values and leadership.
 Is America the globalist, interventionist country it was that helped maintain world order and security after World War II, or will it lurch further toward protectionism and nativism?
 What will America's role in the world be in the next 50 years?

 And, most importantly, what does it mean — and what will it mean — to be American?
 That was clearer after World War II than it is today, as technological advances threaten to shift global power with a click or a swipe.